Lizard (character): Origin

 Curtis "Curt" Connors was born in Coral Gables, Florida.
 He was a gifted surgeon who enlisted in the U.S. Army.
 He performed emergency battlefield surgery on wounded GIs.
-However his right arm was terribly injured in a wartime blast, resulting in its amputation.
+However, his right arm was injured in a wartime blast, resulting in its amputation.

 After his return to civilian life as a research technologist, Connors became obsessed with uncovering the secrets of reptilian limb regeneration.
 Working from his home in the Florida Everglades with the help of war buddy Ted Sallis, he finally developed an experimental serum taken from reptilian DNA.
 The serum successfully regrew the missing limb of a rabbit, so then Connors chose to test the serum on himself.
 He ingested the formula and he did indeed grow a new arm.

 However, the formula had an unfortunate side effect: Connors was subsequently transformed into a reptilian humanoid monster.
 Spider-Man discovered this situation during a trip to Florida to investigate newspaper reports of the Lizard after his employer the Daily Bugle challenged him.
-After discovering the Lizard's true identity and origin, Spider-Man used Connors' notes to create an antidote to restore him to his human form and mentality.
-Another attempt to develop this serum for safe use again resulted in Connors transforming into the Lizard, but on this occasion he was saved thanks to his former colleague Professor X and his first team of X-Men, the Beast and the Angel tracking the Lizard down in the swamps so that the Iceman could send him into hibernation long enough to develop a cure.
+After discovering the Lizard's true identity and origin, Spider-Man used Connors's notes to create an antidote to restore him to his human form and mentality.
+Another attempt to develop this serum for safe use again resulted in Connors transforming into the Lizard, but on this occasion, he was saved thanks to his former colleague Professor X and his first team of X-Men, Beast and Angel tracking the Lizard down in the swamps so that the Iceman could send him into hibernation long enough to develop a cure.